dungtc/kafka-playground/README.md

 **Consumer group** is a group of consumers, it can parallelise the data consumption.

-When a new consumer joins to consumer group or remove a consumer, **rebalacing** happen
+When a new consumer joins to consumer group or remove a consumer, **rebalancing** happen

 **Consumer group coordinator** implement rebalacing strategy and manage the state of the group.
 It auto rebalace message to appropriate consumer in each consumer group